electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### reset()

 Resets the USB host.
-The effect of this action is analogous to unplugging the device.
-Can be used by driver or application in response to unrecoverable error like unending bulk transfer or halt condition during control transfers.
+The effect of this action is similar to physical reconnection of all the devices.
+Can be used by a driver or application in response to unrecoverable error like a timeing out bulk transfer or a halt condition during control transfers.

-This method disables USB, cleans up all drivers and devices with corresponding event listeners notifications and reconfigure usb from scratch.
+`reset` method disables USB, cleans up all drivers and devices, which results in execution of the corresponding driver and device listeners.
-All devices will have a new device object instances and different address.
+All devices will have a new device object instances and different addresses after `reset`.

 ##### Example